dhicks6345789/web-console/docs/INSTALLATION.md

 - [Gotrace](github.com/dennwc/gotrace): A Go implentation of [Potrace](http://potrace.sourceforge.net/), for tracing bitmaps to SVG files.
 Used in the implementation of favicons.
 - [Golang-Image-ICO](github.com/kodeworks/golang-image-ico): An .ICO format image encoder.
 Used in the implementation of favicons.
 - [Bcrypt](golang.org/x/crypto/bcrypt): For password hashing.
 Used for basic authentication.
+- [Argon2](golang.org/x/crypto/argon2): For hashing email addresses, used for login data passed by MyStart Online.
 - [Excelize](github.com/360EntSecGroup-Skylar/excelize): For loading Excel files.

 A simple bash [build script](https://github.com/dhicks6345789/web-console/blob/master/build.sh) is available in the root of the source tree (or a [batch file](https://github.com/dhicks6345789/web-console/blob/master/build.bat) if you're building on Windows).